ccorneliu/github-actions-tests/README.md

 We're trying it out.

-This is fix no. 1
+This is fix no. 1.
+Change added in 1.1.0